Arranging a funeral or cremation in Tennessee

 What is the cost of a funeral or cremation in Tennessee?

 This is the question that brings so many to US Funerals Online today.
 As price-savvy consumers, we expect to be able to check and compare prices before we purchase goods or services.
 A funeral purchase can often be one of the single highest-value purchases you will make, and for that reason, you really should ensure you have checked that you are getting value for money.
 The reality is that funeral prices can, and do, vary tremendously even in the same area.
-Unlike many other ‘trade’ services, the funeral industry as a whole does not always openly disclose their pricing.
+Unlike many other ‘trade’ services, the funeral industry as a whole does not always openly disclose its pricing.

 A funeral home is required by law (FTC) to present you with a General Price List (GPL) when you make any inquiries about funeral costs and their GPC should disclose their pricing for all services and merchandise.
 However, many choose NOT to put any prices on websites or other literature, making it difficult to easily shop around.